microsoft/qlib/examples/benchmarks_dynamic/README.md

 - The label horizon of the `Alpha158` dataset is set to 20.
 - The rolling time intervals are set to 20 trading days.
 - The test rolling periods are from January 2017 to August 2020.
 - The results are based on the crowd-sourced version.
-The Yahoo version of qlib data does not contain `VWAP`, so all related factors are missing and filled with 0, which leads to a singular matrix and makes lower-level optimization of DDG-DA can not be solved.
+The Yahoo version of qlib data does not contain `VWAP`, so all related factors are missing and filled with 0, which leads to a rank-deficient matrix (a matrix does not have full rank) and makes lower-level optimization of DDG-DA can not be solved.